wq/django-data-wizard/README.md

     --username myusername
 ```

 The basic usage is similar to the [New Run API](#new-run).
 Only a content type and object id are required, while the other arguments will be auto-detected if possible.
-In particular, you may want to use [set_loader()][#custom-loader] to predefine the default `loader` and `serializer` for any models you plan to use with the CLI.
+In particular, you may want to use [set_loader()](#custom-loader) to predefine the default `loader` and `serializer` for any models you plan to use with the CLI.

 The `runwizard` command will create a new `Run` and immediately start the `auto` task.
 Errors will be shown on the console.